Skip to contents

 • builds a snapshot of all currently enrolled subjects

 Use run() to execute the simulation.
-Trigger conditions are best added with helper functions trigger_by_calendar() or trigger_by_fraction().
+Trigger conditions are built with Condition$new() (or helpers trigger_by_calendar() / trigger_by_fraction()) and stored in trial$conditions.

 Public fields